 Other (non-working related) interests are modern literature, modern art and vegetarian cooking.

-(2019) Bubbles, crashes and information contagion in large-group asset market experiments PDF-file We study the emergence of bubbles in a laboratory experiment with large groups of individuals.
-The realized price is the aggregation of the forecasts of a group of individuals, with positive expectations feedback through speculative demand.
-When prices deviate from fundamental value, a random selection of participants receives news about overvaluation.
-Our findings are: (i) large asset bubbles occur in large groups, (ii) information contagion through news affects behaviour and may break the coordination on a bubble, (iii) time varying heterogeneity provides an accurate explanation of bubble formation and crashes, and (iv) bubbles are strongly amplified by coordination on trend-extrapolation.
-(2019) The effect of futures markets on the stability of commodity prices PDF-file Do futures markets have a stabilizing or destabilizing effect on commodity prices?
-Empirical evidence is inconclusive.
+(2021) The effect of futures markets on the stability of commodity prices PDF-file Do futures markets have a stabilizing or destabilizing effect on commodity prices?
+The empirical evidence is inconclusive.
 We try to resolve this question by means of a learning-to-forecast experiment in which a futures market and a spot market are coupled.
-The spot market exhibits negative feedback between forecasts and prices, while the futures market is of the positive feedback type, which makes it susceptible to bubbles and crashes.
-We show that the effect of a futures market on spot price stability changes non-monotonically with the strength of the coupling between the spot and futures markets.
-This coupling depends positively on the number of speculators on the futures market and negatively on storage costs, speculator risk aversion, and the volatility of futures prices.
-In the end we observe a stabilizing effect on spot prices for weakly coupled markets and a destabilizing effect when the coupling with the futures market is strong.
+The strength of the coupling depends positively on the number of speculators on the futures market and negatively on storage costs and speculator risk aversion.
+We find that the spot price volatility changes non-monotonically with the strength of the coupling, resulting in a stabilizing effect on spot prices for weakly coupled markets and a destabilizing effect when the coupling with the futures market is strong.